 Did you know that you can use your food assistance benefits, like SNAP and P-EBT, to buy local food?
-And, most farmers’ markets and some retailers offer programs like Double Up Food Bucks that match SNAP dollars spent on fruits and vegetables.
+And, some farmers’ markets and some retailers offer programs like Double Up Food Bucks that match SNAP dollars spent on fruits and vegetables.
 Meaning for every $2 in SNAP spent, the customer receives a matching $2 to spend on produce up to $20.
 Below are four helpful guides that list all businesses and markets that sell delicious, locally grown food and accept food assistance benefits in our region.
 Click each guide below to print or screenshot them to have them handy!

 USING YOUR BENEFITS IN YOUR COMMUNITY